Rajdhani Express: Tejas-Rajdhani express

 In July 2021, Indian railways started upgrading the coaches of Rajdhani express to new Tejas coaches with enhanced features.
 These coaches are equipped with newer air suspensions, bio-toilets, Wi-Fi, fire alarms, CCTVs, reading lights, dedicated power sockets, automatic doors, passenger information system, improved interior and designed exterior.
 The trains which are equipped with all new coaches are known as "Tejas Rajdhani" express.
 Indian Railways plans to introduce Tejas coaches across all Rajdhani trains in a phased manner.

 Facilities

 The trains are amongst the premium services operated by Indian Railways and regularly gets a higher priority on the railway network.
 Passengers are served optional meals by Indian Railway Catering and Tourism Corporation (IRCTC), the menu of which could include morning tea, breakfast, lunch, high tea and dinner depending on the duration and timing.
 These trains have fewer halts than other express trains with stoppages only at prominent stations.
 Dynamic pricing is applicable on fares across all Rajdhani trains.

 Services

-As of 13 September, 2025, there are currently 26 operational pairs (excluding special services) of Rajdhani Express, including seven with Tejas rakes:
+As of 13 September, 2025, there are currently 26 operational pairs (excluding special services) of ordinary Rajdhani Express, including seven with Tejas-Rajdhani rakes: